green-code-initiative/ecoCode-java/README.md

 ---

-on local SonarQube, check if each Java class contains (or not) the rule error defined for this class (for example : you can search for tag `eco-conception` rule on a special file)
+on local SonarQube, check if each Java class contains (or not) the rule error defined for this class (for example : you can search for tag `eco-design` rule on a special file)